 Planning is a must!

 A trip to Disney World is NOT the time to “wing it.”
 Every time someone says they had a horrible time at Disney World, I discover they did no planning or research.
-But why plan?
+So why plan?
 First of all, Disney World is twice the size of Manhatten, with 4 theme parks, 2 water parks, 20+ hotels, a shopping/dining/entertainment district, 4 golf courses, 2 miniature golf courses, and thousands of entertainment options.
 Secondly, thousands of people visit Disney World everyday.
 Advance planning will help you navigate crowds better.
 Third, Disney World is expensive.
 Planning will allow you to make the most of your precious time and money.

 Step 1: Who’s going?

 Now, I know that sounds like a dumb place to start!
 But there’s a reason to start here.
 You don’t want to plan this trip for months just to throw away those plans at the last minute because someone else decides to join you.
-Also, the hotel options for a party of 4 is very different than they are for a party of 5.
+Also, the hotel options for a party of 4 are very different than they are for a party of 5.
 So, now is the time to find out if the grandparents are going with you!

 Lastly, and this is a big one, Disney charges everyone 10 and older adult prices.
 Children between the ages of 3-9 are charged child prices.
 Children under the age of 3 are FREE.
 So, if you have multiple kids, this matters!
 Going before your children turn 10 will save you hundreds of dollars!
 The same holds true if you go before your child turns 3.